Do you keep a journal?

 A personal journal is also a meditation tool.
 My journal is a place where I empty out my thoughts, random or otherwise, and as I write I am carried off deep into the wilderness of my mind.
 Scary, right?
 Not so much.
 I find answers, I find peace, and I find where I want to go next (from here, from today).
 Think about it.
 I am talking about me and my life as I write.
 No holds barred.
 I write and then I am able to unlock as the words flow.

 Prayer journal – This is my favorite form of journal keeping.
 Prayer includes praise, thanksgiving, a request for needs to be met, and intercessory prayer for others.
 As I write my prayer journal, I often find on-the-spot answers.
-I also experience peace in knowing that I have went to my maker with my life.
+I also experience peace in knowing that I have gone to my maker with my life.
 I am writing in my quiet place, not so much a prayer closet, but the area where I am removed from distractions and daily life.
 The full conversation on paper, which flowed from my heart and soul, is grounding.